Mélanie Joly: Early and personal life

-Born on January 16, 1979, she grew up in Montreal's northern neighbourhood of Ahuntsic.
-Joly's father is Clément Joly, an accountant who was president of the Liberal Party's finance committee in Quebec and manager of the Canadian Air Transport Security Authority from 2002 to 2007.
-Her stepmother, Carole-Marie Allard, is a lawyer and journalist, who was an MP representing Laval—East from 2000 to 2004.
+Born on January 16, 1979, Joly grew up in Montreal's northern neighbourhood of Ahuntsic.
+She is the daughter of Laurette Racine and Clément Joly, an accountant who was president of the Liberal Party's finance committee in Quebec and board member of the Canadian Air Transport Security Authority from 2002 to 2007.
+Her late stepmother, Carole-Marie Allard, was a lawyer and journalist, who served as an MP representing Laval—East from 2000 to 2004.

+Joly is married to Felix Marzell, an artist and entrepreneur.

 Education and career

-After completing her Bachelor of Laws degree at the Université de Montréal in 2001, Joly became a member of the Barreau du Québec.
-She subsequently received the Chevening scholarship and continued her studies at Brasenose College, Oxford, where she received a Magister Juris in comparative and public law in 2003.
+After completing her Bachelor of Laws degree at the Université de Montréal in 2001, Joly became a member of the Bar of Quebec.
+She subsequently received the Chevening Scholarship and continued her studies at Brasenose College, Oxford, where she received a Magister Juris in comparative and public law in 2003.
 Joly also interned at Radio-Canada, in 2007.

 At the beginning of her career, Joly practiced law at two major Montreal law firms, Stikeman Elliott and Davies Ward Phillips & Vineberg.
 At the latter firm, her mentor was former Parti Quebecois premier Lucien Bouchard, who supplied her with a letter of recommendation for her Oxford application.
 She worked primarily in the areas of civil and commercial litigation, bankruptcy and insolvency law.
 She was also a prosecutor before the Gomery Commission of inquiry.

 In 2010, she became the first Quebecer to receive the Arnold Edinborough award, which recognizes philanthropic involvement within the Canadian cultural community.

-In 2013, she was appointed to head the Quebec Advisory Committee for Justin Trudeau’s leadership campaign of the Liberal Party of Canada.
+In 2013, she was appointed to head the Quebec Advisory Committee for Justin Trudeau's campaign for the leadership of the Liberal Party of Canada.

 Along with her colleagues, she founded Generation of Ideas, which is a political forum for 25- to 35-year-olds.
 She is also a member of the collective group Sortie 13, for which she wrote "Les villes au pouvoir ou comment relancer le monde municipal québécois".

 Political career

 Municipal campaign

 In June 2013, Joly announced her candidacy for mayor of Montreal in the elections which occurred in the same year.
-She founded a new party, Vrai changement pour Montréal, to support her candidacy.
+She founded a new party, Vrai changement pour Montréal, to support her candidacy with her personal friends.
 On November 3, election day, she obtained 26.50 per cent of the votes, finishing six points behind the winner, Denis Coderre.
 However, she finished ahead of several more established challengers.

 Federal politics

-In 2015, Joly left municipal politics and announced her candidacy for the nomination of the Liberal Party of Canada in the new electoral district of Ahuntsic-Cartierville for the 2015 federal election.
+In 2015, Joly left municipal politics and announced her candidacy for the nomination of the Liberal Party of Canada in the new electoral district of Ahuntsic-Cartierville for the 2015 Canadian federal election to the 42nd Canadian Parliament.
 Joly won the riding with 47.5 per cent of the vote, unseating incumbent Maria Mourani.

-In Cabinet
+Minister of Canadian Heritage (2015–2018)

-After the election, Joly was named as the minister of Canadian heritage as part of Prime Minister Justin Trudeau's new government.
-On August 28, 2018, Joly was named to the tourism, official languages, and La Francophonie portfolio.
+After the 2015 general election, Joly was named as the minister of Canadian heritage as part of Prime Minister Justin Trudeau's new government.